believemanasseh/telex-python/README.md

 # Telex
-Python implementation of a Reddit GUI client for Linux, Windows and macOS
+Python implementation of a Reddit GUI client for Linux, Windows and macOS operating systems.